Heliski Alpinism & Climbing Map

 • Ski touring equipment, see list above

-Number of days: 7 days ski tour, 8 nights accommodation.
+Number of days: 7 days ski touring with Mountain Guide, 8 nights accommodation.

 (Exchange Rate for Euro vs American Dollar)